carotene/carotene-docs/manual/backend_interoperate.rst

         {subscribed_channels, ["general", "room1"]}
     }]}

-And if you access to ``http(s)://mycaroteneserver/api/channels`` you will retrieve a list of the channels that have been created and that are in the list.
+and if you access to ``http(s)://mycaroteneserver/api/channels``, you will retrieve a list of the channels that have been created and are in the list.

 Retrieving presence information for a channel